templaza/tz_guestbook2.5/README.md

 # TZ Guestbook v2.5 - For Joomla 2.5

 TZ Guestbook is a simple guest book with responsive style.
-TZ Guestbook adapts to the device on which it’s displayed.
+TZ Guestbook adapts to the device on which itï¿½s displayed.
 Let us imagine a wall of time where we store memories over the years.
 Don't waste your time anymore, let's try TZ Guestbook today!

 Documentation can be found on the wiki project page: http://wiki.templaza.com/TZ_Guestbook:Overview